-This Is the Most Reliable Car You Can Buy in America
+This Is The Most Reliable Car You Can Buy In America

 The good news for car buyers is that the industry’s dependability continues to improve.
 Dave Sargent, vice president of global automotive at J.D.
 Power, said, “Today’s three-year-old vehicles are of higher quality and more dependable than in previous years.”

 The industry average for the 2018 models in the study based on problems per 100 cars was 121.
 The car with the best ranking was the Lexus, made by the luxury division of Toyota.
 Its problems per 100 car rating was 81.
-Lexus has been the most dependable car in the survey in nine of the past 10 years.
+Notably, the luxury car company Porsche was on the list in second place at 86 problems per 100 cars.

-Lexus was followed by mass-market brand Kia with 86.
-At the far end of the spectrum, Land Rover had an extraordinarily high 244 problems per vehicle.
+J.D.
+Power takes the rating one step further.
+It rates a single car model above the rest.
+This year, that was Porsche’s iconic flagship, the Porsche 911.

-Lexus was first brought into the United States in 1989.
-Car experts were skeptical that it could compete with market sales and quality leaders BMW and Mercedes.
-It has not only done so but in most years outsells both the German car companies.
+The 911 was first introduced in 1964, which makes it the oldest model in Porsche’s line-up.
+There have been more than 40 versions of the car, based mostly on various engine types.